 Most students apply to anywhere from 4-15 colleges.
 You should apply to as many colleges as you have time for and that you would be happy to attend.
 The more options, the higher your odds of getting into a program.

 You can apply for college as a junior, but you are less likely to meet the high school class requirements that your college may want on top of not having your diploma.
 Generally, it is best to apply during your senior year so you can flow into college with your graduating class.

 To get into college, you’ll need a high school diploma (or equivalent), good grades, and scores from standardized tests such as the SAT or ACT.
 Most colleges also require letters of recommendation, essays, and/or an interview.

 Additionally, many colleges have specific requirements or prerequisites for certain programs or majors.

 If you have a low GPA in high school, there are still options for you to pursue higher education.
 Community colleges, colleges with open admissions, schools that don't require standardized test scores, and trade schools or apprenticeships are all great options for low-GPA students.

 It is also important to note that most schools consider more than just grades when making admissions decisions, such as extracurricular activities, work experience, interviews, and essays.
 You can still get into plenty of universities with a low GPA by focusing on improving the other parts of your application.

 Colleges typically do not look at grade 7 marks as part of their admissions process, so there’s no need to worry if you had lower grades at a younger age.
 Colleges primarily focus on high school grades and standardized test scores.

-Don’t let college be this daunting monument to your potential failure or success.
-Getting in is fairly easy as long as you’ve taken high school seriously.
+Don’t let college scare you.
+Getting in is fairly easy if you take the application process seriously.
 How well you can communicate your values, goals, and dreams is a big part of getting into college.